| Places I

 I spent four years doing hard

-was employed as an ARC Research Associate in the Pure
+Research Associate in the Pure Mathematics

-Mathematics Department of
+Department of the University

-Adelaide .
+of Adelaide .
+The

-of the driest continent in the world.
+the driest continent in the world.
 I like being dry.. |

 Katholieke

-Universiteit Leuven (1996-1999)
+Leuven (1996-1999)

 |

-In November 1996 I
+In November 1996 I unexpectedly

-careful.
-I was a Postdoctoral Fellow working with the research group COSIC (but
+I was a Postdoctoral Fellow working with the research group COSIC (but don't confuse them with COSIC, although at times the

-similarities are uncanny) in the Electrical
+similarities are uncanny) in the Electrical Engineering

-Engineering Department
+Department

 (yes-really!) of the Katholieke

-Universiteit Leuven
+Universiteit Leuven in

-in the very fine Flemish city of Leuven.
-Leuven is somewhere around
+the very fine Flemish city of Leuven.

-the middle of a strange "tortilla chip" shaped country called Belgium,
+Leuven is somewhere around the middle of a strange "tortilla

-to whom I have dedicated this
+chip" shaped country called Belgium, to whom I have dedicated

-page.
+page. |

 Royal Holloway (2000-20??)